prawin81/Campus-Connect-EduHub/README.md

 - Improve mobile responsiveness for all screen sizes

 # Credits
-Developed by Prawin Kumar Mandal as a major academic project in Computer Science Engineering.
+Developed as a major academic project in Computer Science Engineering by:
+- Prawin Kumar Mandal
+- Ramanuj Pathak
+- Hariom
+- Sagar Kumar

+# Mentor
+Sheetal Singh
+Department of Computer Science Engineering, [Vidya Vihar Institute of Technology, Purnea].

 Feel free to connect: